hassanosama5/eventtick-mern/README.md

 # SEProject

 Software Project
-This is Task 1 for creating mongodb database user schemas and booking and events
+This is a full-stack mern application for online ticket reservation